Leinnan/bevy_tiled_blueprints/README.md

 Ability to read properties from Tiled maps objects straight into Bevy Engine.

 ## Install

-> I am waiting with release on crates.io until [this PR](https://github.com/StarArawn/bevy_ecs_tilemap/pull/489) gets merged so Cargo.toml can have dependency on specific version from crates.io instead of git branch from other repo.

 ```
 cargo add bevy_tiled_blueprints --git "https://github.com/Leinnan/bevy_tiled_blueprints"